tonethar/IGME-330-Spring-2020/projects/project-3-2195.md

 ### II-B. Design & Interaction
 1) Pleasing graphic design:
-    - must be usable
+    - must be *usable*
-    - minimally, it should be "not ugly"
+    - minimally, it must be "not ugly"
-    - the interface does not resemble the GIPHY homework's UI at all
+    - the interface must not resemble the GIPHY homework's UI at all
+    - an *embedded* font must be used - for example from https://fonts.google.com:
+      - be cautious about using this embedded font - especially a cursive font - for UI labels
+      - instead, utilize the embedded font on ornamental elements

 2) Widgets are well labeled and follow interface conventions, for example:
     - radio buttons are for mutually exclusive options, checkboxes are for when you want to let the user choose *multiple* options --> https://delib.zendesk.com/hc/en-us/articles/203430309-Radio-button-vs-checkbox-what-s-the-difference-